Random71777/Random-s-Partners/README.md

 This mod currently adds 6 partners
 Infatuation, Avarice, War, and Hunger. each of which give +2 mult to their respective suits.
 When combined with their partner they each give +8 mult to their respective suits instead.

-Also includes Scam and Dissent for the papernback mod if you have that installed
+Also includes Scam and Dissent for the paperback mod if you have that installed

 Thanks to ArchRail for the ModIcon